-This 4-ingredients No-Bake Healthy Peanut Butter Fudge Recipe is so easy to make.
-It’s naturally vegan, and gluten-free, and can be made Keto-Friendly as well.
+This Healthy and delicious 4-ingredients No-Bake Peanut Butter Fudge Recipe is so easy to make.
+It’s naturally vegan and gluten-free and can be made Paleo and Keto-Friendly as well.

-Sweetened only with Medjool dates, this peanut butter fudge recipe is refined-sugar free, yet satisfies sweets cravings.
+Sweetened only with Medjool dates, this raw peanut butter fudge recipe is refined-sugar-free, yet satisfies sweets cravings.

 No-Bake freezer fudge is my favorite pre-workout energy bites or afternoon pick-me-up snacks.